CURLOPT_READDATA - Man Page

 If you do not specify a read callback but instead rely on the default internal read function, this data must be a valid readable FILE * (cast to 'void *').

-If you are using libcurl as a win32 DLL, you MUST use a CURLOPT_READFUNCTION(3) if you set this option or you will experience crashes.
+If you are using libcurl as a DLL on Windows, you must use the CURLOPT_READFUNCTION(3) callback if you set this option, otherwise you might experience crashes.

 Default